Editorial: Montpelier fights over who controls the slaves' story

 Last week, the foundation changed its bylaws to have more control over who gets appointed to its board.
-The move came after the Montpelier board pledged to share power by having half its membership made up of slave descendants recommended by the descendants committee.
+The move came after the Montpelier board pledged to share power by having half its membership made up of descendants of enslaved people named by the descendants committee.
 Currently, five descendants, three appointed by the committee and two appointed by the board, sit on the 16-member board.

 Descendants committee chair and foundation board member James French said the new appointment policy could shape Montpelier's slavery narrative in ways that favor a more benign, less honest integration of the experiences of enslaved residents with the man who wrote the U.S. Constitution.
-Madison decried slavery i that documents as he held hundreds of people in bondage.
-A "brilliant" experiment "in whole truth history has turned out to be a farce," French told The Daily Progress.
+In that document, Madison decried slavery as he held hundreds of people in bondage.

 People are also reading…